Jrodriguezyanes/DS-Portfolio/README.md

 Filtro de outliers,seleccion de modelo,hyperparametrizacion.
 Esta aplicado solamente a la Linea A , quiero eventualmente mejorar aun mas el modelo hyperparametrizando la red neuronal y aplicando lo mismo a las demas Lineas del subte.

 #### 2)Twitter-NLP(NLTK,NLP,Wordcloud,Classification)
-Using NLTK to analyse the frequency of certain words usage by the two largest political partys in Argentina and then using the same data to build a classifier that determines if one tweet is either from "Peronism" or "Pro"
+Using NLTK to analyse the frequency of certain words usage by the two largest political partys in Argentina and then using the same data to build a classifier that determines if one tweet is  either tending to "Peronism" or "Pro"

 Data source : Scrapped by myself using twitter API